BriceCroix/Synthpathy/README.md

 After starting minicom, you will see the raw samples created by Synthpathy.
 You are supposed to use it in order to see anything else than zeros.
 You can leave minicom with Ctrl+A, X. These samples are saved in `capture.txt`, which can be interpreted as a csv.
 The csv is then processed by `audio_plotter.py` in order to display the audio waveform in a much more pleasing way.

+### Debug messages

+The previous section showed that defining the macro `DEBUG_AUDIO` with cmake results in Synthpathy printing raw samples in the console.
+Alternatively defining the macro `DEBUG` (with `cmake -DDEBUG=1 ..`) allows to see what events are taken into account and how they are handled.

+Defining the macro `TESTS_ONLY` (with `cmake -DTESTS_ONLY=1 ..`) puts the software in a special mode where it does not synthesize anything anymore, only performing timing measurements.
+This is useful since it is important that all sound generating functions need to run in about 20 microseconds
+(sampling period with a sampling frequency of 50kHz).

 ## Credits